deavmi/HaikuDocs/README.md

 HaikuDocs
 =========

-## What is the point of the project?

 The current documentation for the Haiku User Guide is not easy to edit at all so I thought to myself, "Why not just write new and up-to-date documentation in Markdown and publish it to a git repository so that people can finally easily contribute to it?"

 ## Table of Contents